onesite/onesite-java-sdk/README.md

 # ONEsite Java Sdk
 ---
 This open source Java library provides a simple interface for you to integrate ONEsite services into any existing Java application.
-More in depth guides and API documentation can be found [http://developer.onesite.com](http://developer.onesite.com).
+More in depth guides and API documentation can be found on our developer portal at [http://developer.onesite.com](http://developer.onesite.com).

 ### Requirements